thoughtbot/apprenticeship/markdown/onboarding-packet.md

 We recommend looking through it now and referring back to it later.
 Think of this packet as your Hitchhiker's Guide during your apprenticeship.
 Don't Panic!

-This packet is available at https://github.com/thoughtbot/apprentice-onboarding.
+This packet is available at https://github.com/thoughtbot/apprenticeship.
 Feel free to file a pull request to improve any aspect of it, no matter how tiny.

 # The Plan

 Your first two months are spent learning.
-At the end of your second month, you'll meet with your office's Managing Director to discuss your next steps.
+At the end of your second month, you'll meet with your office's Managing Director to discuss your promotion to a thoughtbot developer or designer.
-During that meeting, you'll be asked "What do you want to do after your apprenticeship?"

-If you have decided at that point that thoughtbot is not for you, no worries.
+If either you or we have decided that thoughtbot is not for you, no worries.
 We can work with you over the next month to help find job prospects.

-If you want to work at thoughtbot, we will be prepared to either make you an offer or tell you there isn't a good spot for you at thoughtbot.

 Don't worry!
 We will do everything we can to make your three months as amazing as we can and prepare you for your step after the apprenticeship.